 Before directly addressing the specific requirements of documenting sessions with progress notes, I’ll review the reasons for keeping progress notes when your client is paying directly for treatment.
 Under the Health Insurance Portability and Accountability Act (HIPAA), each client is entitled to receive a copy of her/his treatment record on request and you are obligated to provide one if requested.

-Client records might also be requested, with the client’s permission, by another health care provider, by an administrative organization evaluating your client’s application for assistance (for example, Social Security Disability Income), or by an attorney in a lawsuit brought by your client claiming damages for emotional distress.
+Client records might also be requested, with the client’s permission, by another health care provider, by an administrative organization evaluating your client’s application for assistance (for example, Social Security Disability Income, which you can learn more about via social security disability law), or by an attorney in a lawsuit brought by your client claiming damages for emotional distress.
 A client record would also be required if you need to respond to a complaint or lawsuit filed by a client against you.
 You may believe that all of these situations are unlikely to occur with your private practice clients, but being without an adequate record could place you at some degree of risk or could create a complication for your client.
 You might not release the full record in some of these situations, but you would need a record in order to respond to the request.